 With the successful completion of each project, John takes pride in being part of a team.
 “Architecture is a profession of many, not an individual,” he says.
 “This is what drew me to the profession.
 Without successful collaboration with the client, design team, contractors, and future users, a new project will not be delivered on time, on budget, or make the end users happy with the final result once they occupy the space.”

 He “pays it forward” by teaching architectural theory and design studios at universities such as Boston Architectural College, the University of Houston, and Texas Tech University.
 In addition, John has served as an invited guest critic or lecturer at Carnegie Mellon University in Pittsburgh and Doha, Qatar, Harvard University, Northeastern University, Rice University, and the Rhode Island School of Design.

-As an actively participating member of the American Institute of Architects (AIA), John recently served as chair of AIA Houston’s Design Award Committee and volunteered on the Membership Committee of the AIA’s state component.
+As an actively participating member of the American Institute of Architects (AIA), John initially served as chair of AIA Houston’s Design Award Committee and volunteered on the Membership Committee of the AIA’s state component before rising to AIA Houston Chapter President-Elect.
 In addition, he is certified as a LEED Accredited Professional.